Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 ## USB passthrough

-In qemu, there are three main ways to achieve USB passthrough. `Spice`, `VFIO` and `usb-host`. when using `usb-host` we can passthrough either a `hub` device or a specifc usb device.
+In qemu, there are three main ways to achieve USB passthrough. `Spice`, `VFIO` and `usb-host`.
+When using `usb-host` we can passthrough either a `hub` device or a specifc usb device.
 I have typically had poor experience using hub passthrough in the past so I would reccomend prefering single device passthrough.

-the most simple way to do this is typically the best, simply run `lsusb` and grab the `VID:PID` of the device you wish to passthrough, then use `-device usb-host` to add it to the VM.
+The most simple way to do this is typically the best, simply run `lsusb` and grab the `VID:PID` of the device you wish to passthrough, Then use `-device usb-host` to add it to the VM.

-instead of simply adding `-usb` we can add specific controllers instead, an example would be, `-device qemu-xhci`.
+Instead of simply adding `-usb` we can add specific controllers instead, an example would be.

 ```
-    -usb \
+    -device qemu-xhci \
     -device usb-host,vendorid=0xVID,productid=0xPID,id=$SOMETHINGHERE
 ```

-in some cases it might be more suitable to attach the device using it's address;
+In some cases it might be more suitable to attach the device using it's address;
 ```
     -usb \
     -device usb-host,hostbus=bus,hostaddr=addr
 ```
-and in other cases you can use the below command to passthrough via hostbus and host port, which is useful for passthing through usb hubs. finding the appropriate hub or device can be done using `lsusb -t`
+In other cases you can use the below command to passthrough via hostbus and host port, which is useful for passthing through usb hubs.
+Finding the appropriate hub or device can be done using `lsusb -t`
 ```
     -usb \
     -device usb-host,hostbus=bus,hostport=port